Abia never had N7.2bn I allegedly stole, Kalu tells court – The Sun Nigeria

-Former Abia State governor, Dr. Orji Uzor Kalu, has denied allegations that he stole N7.2 billion while at the helm between 1999 and 2007.
-He said the Abia State under him had no such money.
+Former Abia State governor, Dr. Orji Uzor Kalu, yesterday, denied allegations that he stole N7.2 billion while at the helm between 1999 and 2007.
+He said the state under him had no such money.

-Kalu said this while continuing his testimony before Justice Mohammed Idris of a Federal High Court in Lagos to prove his innocence of the allegation level against him by the Economic and Financial Crimes Commission (EFCC).
+Kalu said this while continuing his testimony before Justice Mohammed Idris of a Federal High Court, Lagos, to prove his innocence of the allegation levelled against him by the Economic and Financial Crimes Commission (EFCC).

-The former governor, while responding to a question from his lawyer, Prof. Awa Kalu (SAN) over the allegation, disclosed that there was no way he could have stolen what was non-existent.
+The former governor, while responding to a question from his lawyer, Prof. Awa Kalu (SAN) over the allegation, disclosed that there was no way he could have stolen what was non-existence.

 “Abia State didn’t have such amount.
 Even the day I was leaving, we borrowed money to pay salaries.
-Abia State didn’t have even a billion naira in any account at the time I was governor,” he said.
+Abia State didn’t have even a billion naira in any account at the time I was governor.”

-To back up his denial of the allegations, the former governor, who is currently the Chief Whip of the Senate, also spoke about the difficulties he encountered in running the state with allocations from the Federal government.
+To back his denial of the allegations, the former governor, who is currently the Chief Whip of the Senate, also spoke about the difficulties he encountered in running the state with allocations from Federal Government.

 Kalu had earlier in his evidence told the court that he was a successful businessman before venturing into politics.